5 Natural And Effective Remedies For Restless Legs Syndrome

 RLS has also been found to be associated with several other factors:

 - Low levels of iron can cause a drop in dopamine levels.
 Subsequently, iron deficiency anemia has been linked to RLS.
 In this case, taking care of the deficiency with supplements or iron-rich foods can relieve symptoms.

 - Lack of magnesium, a vital mineral that maintains normal muscle and nerve function, is also linked with restless leg syndrome.

 - Chronic conditions such as diabetes, obesity, rheumatoid arthritis, Parkinson’s disease, and fibromyalgia have been associated with RLS.
 An underactive thyroid gland or chronic kidney disease can also be a trigger.
 Treatment of these underlying conditions can offer relief from RLS symptoms.

 - Certain medication such as antihistamines, antipsychotics, and hypertension medicines can intensify symptoms.

-- Lifestyle factors such as sleep deprivation, stress, smoking, and alcohol have also been found to trigger or worsen symptoms.
+- Lifestyle factors such as sleep deprivation, stress, smoking, alcohol, lack of exercise have also been found to trigger or worsen symptoms.

-- There’s also a connection between RLS and pregnancy.
+- Pregnancy might also have a connection with RLS.
 About 1 in 5 pregnant women experiences symptoms in the last trimester.
 However, these symptoms usually go away on their own about a month after childbirth.4 5